About Us

 Impact story: Land Use Framework

 We first proposed the idea of a Land Use Framework in 2019 in Our Future in the Land, and have since built a broad alliance around the proposal.
-A Land Use Framework is now supported by both sides of the House, with government committing to a Land Use Framework for England in 2022.
 The House of Lords Committee on Land Use in England, the Royal Society’s Living Landscapes report, the Glover Review and the Geospatial Commission’s Finding Common Ground report have echoed our findings and in turn been instrumental in building momentum.

 “There is growing consensus about agroecology.
 That momentum is evidenced by great reports from the Food, Farming and Countryside Commission."